TrelisPay/WooCommerce-svn/tags/1.0.21/ReadMe.txt

 === Trelis Crypto Payments ===
 Contributors: ronantrelis
 Donate link: https://shop.trelis.com/product/woocommerce-plugin-donation/
-Tags: crypto, payment, ethereum, USDC, ether, eth, cryptocurrency, non-custodial, payments, payment gateway, metamask Requires at least: 6.1
+Tags: web3, recurring payments, subscriptions, woocommerce, memberpress, crypto, payment, polygon, USDC, cryptocurrency, non-custodial, payments, payment gateway, metamask
+Requires at least: 6.1
 Tested up to: 6.1
-Stable tag: 1.0.20
+Stable tag: 1.0.21
 Requires PHP: 7.4
 License: GPL-3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Accept USDC or Ether payments directly to your wallet with no Trelis fees.
-Your customers pay by connecting any major Ethereum wallet.
+Accept web3 recurring payments and gasless payments directly to your wallet.
+Your customers pay by connecting any major Polygon wallet.

 == Description ==

-= Non-custodial crypto payments made easy, with no Trelis fees =
+= Non-custodial crypto payments made easy =

-Accept USDC or ETH directly to your wallet.
-Allow customers to pay by connecting any major Ethereum wallet (Metamask, Coinbase Wallet, Rainbow Wallet, Ledger, Trezor).
+Accept USDC directly to your wallet.
+Allow customers to pay by connecting any major Polygon wallet (Metamask, Coinbase Wallet, Rainbow Wallet, Ledger, Trezor).

 = What are the benefits for me (the store owner)? =

+* **Accept recurring payments** Customers can subscribe for automatic monthly or annual payments
 * **Accept payments within mins.** Install the plugin and add api keys from Trelis.com
-* **Get started for free.** Trelis does not charge transaction fees
+* **Get started for free.** No blockchain or transaction fees on first $1000 per month.
-* **Increase conversions** from crypto-native customers
-* **Avoid chargebacks.**
-* **Get immediate access to funds** deposited directly deposited to your wallet

 = What are the benefits for my customers? =

-* **Pay with any major Ethereum wallet.** Metamask, Coinbase, Rainbow, Ledger, Trezor
+* **Pay with any major Polygon wallet.** Metamask, Coinbase, Rainbow, Ledger, Trezor
-* **Gasless payments.** Customers can pay in USDC, no ETH required!
+* **Gasless payments.** Customers pay in USDC, no gas required!
 * **1% Discount** Customers get a 1% discount with Trelis Prime.

 == Getting Started ==